There are lots of things to think about when you're choosing a DSLR so we'll guide you through the choices and help you find your perfect camera.

 The new generation of Pentax’s range-topping full-frame DSLR

 Type: DSLR | Sensor: Full frame | Megapixels: 36MP | Lens mount: Pentax K | Screen: 3in three-way-tilt, 1,037k dots | Viewfinder: Pentaprism | Max burst speed: 4.4/6.4fps | Max video resolution: 1080p (Full HD) | User level: Enthusiast/professional

 Typical of most Pentax DSLRs, the range-topping Pentax K-1 Mark II is solid and dependable, with a tough, weather-sealed construction.
 It also has highly effective sensor-shift image stabilisation system that works with any attached lens, unlike competing Canon and Nikon DSLRs.
 Better still, the 5-axis stabilizer can work in trick modes to deliver anti-aliasing correction, an increase in fine detail and texture based on Pixel Shift through multiple exposures, and even an Astrotracer mode to avoid stars appearing to streak through the sky.
-With a 36MP full-frame image sensor, the K-1 Mark II certainly gives you a lot of megapixels for the money, but the 33-point autofocus system is adequate rather than outstanding, and Live View autofocus is poor.
+With a 36MP full-frame image sensor, the K-1 Mark II certainly gives you a lot of megapixels for the money, but the 33-point autofocus system feels dated, and Live View autofocus is poor.
 Continuous drive is sluggish at 4.4fps, but it’s boosted to 6.4fps in APS-C crop mode.

 Read more: Pentax K-1 Mark II review

 13. Sony Alpha A99 Mark II

 High megapixel count meets fast drive rate in this full-frame Sony SLT camera